mandelatuks/LeaderBoard/README.md

 # LEADERBOARD

-> This is a project for a leaderboard where we are using leaderboard API
+> This leaderboard website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to the external Leaderboard API service.

 ![screenshot](./app_screenshot.png)